P-p-H-d/mlib/README.md

 * `VALUE_TYPE()` --> `value_t`: Return the value type for associative containers.
 * `KEY_OPLIST()` --> `oplist`: Return the oplist of the key type for associative containers.
 * `VALUE_OPLIST()` --> `oplist`: Return the oplist of the value type for associative containers.
-* `NEW (type)` --> `type pointer`: allocate a new object (with suitable alignment and size) and return a pointer to it.
+* `NEW(type)` --> `type pointer`: allocate a new object (with suitable alignment and size) and return a pointer to it.
 The returned object is **not initialized** (a constructor operator shall be called afterward).
 The default method is `M_MEMORY_ALLOC` (that allocates from the heap).
 It returns NULL in case of failure.
-* `DEL` --> `(&obj)`: free the allocated uninitialized object `obj`.
-The object is not cleared before being free (A destructor operator shall be called before).
+* `DEL(&obj)`: free the allocated uninitialized object `obj`.
+The destructor of the pointed object shall be called before freeing the memory by calling this method.
 The object shall have been allocated by the associated NEW method.
-The default method is `M_MEMORY_DEL` (that frees to the heap).
+The default method is `M_MEMORY_DEL` (that frees to the heap). `obj` shall not be NULL and shall be of the proper type.
-* `REALLOC(type, type pointer, number)` --> `type pointer`: realloc the given array referenced by type pointer (either a NULL pointer or a pointer returned by the associated REALLOC method itself) to an array of the number of objects of this type and return a pointer to this new array.
-Previously objects pointed by the pointer are kept up to the minimum of the new size and old one.
+* `REALLOC(type, type pointer, number)` --> `type pointer`: reallocate the given array referenced by type pointer (either a NULL pointer or a pointer returned by the associated `REALLOC` method itself) to an array of the number of objects of this type and return a pointer to this new array.
+Previously objects pointed by the pointer are kept up to the minimum of the new size and old one but may have moved from their original positions (if the array is reallocated otherwhere).
 New objects are not initialized (a constructor operator shall be called afterward).
 Freed objects are not cleared (A destructor operator shall be called before).
 The default is `M_MEMORY_REALLOC` (that allocates from the heap).
 It returns NULL in case of failure in which case the original array is not modified.
-* `FREE (&obj)` --> `(&obj)`: free the allocated uninitialized array object `obj`.
-The objects are not cleared before being free (CLEAR operator has to be called before).
-The object shall have been allocated by the associated REALLOC method.
+* `FREE(&obj)`: free the allocated uninitialized array object `obj`.
+The destructor of the pointed objects shall be called before freeing the memory by calling this method.
+The objects shall have been allocated by the associated REALLOC method.
 The default is `M_MEMORY_FREE` (that frees to the heap).
 * `INC_ALLOC(size_t s)` --> `size_t`: Define the growing policy of an array (or equivalent structure).
 It returns a new allocation size based on the old allocation size (`s`).
 Default policy is to get the maximum between `2*s` and 16.

 > [!NOTE]
 > It doesn't check for overflow: if the returned value is lower
-> than the old one, the user shall raise an overflow error.
+> than the old one, the user shall raise an overflow error (memory error).

 * `INIT_MOVE(objd, objc)`: Initialize `objd` to the same state than `objc` by stealing as many resources as possible from `objc`, and then clear `objc` (constructor of `objd` + destructor of `objc`).
 It is semantically equivalent to calling `INIT_SET(objd,objc)` then `CLEAR(objc)` but is usually way faster.
 Contrary to the C++ choice of using "conservative move" semantic (you still need to call the destructor of a moved object in C++) M\*LIB implements a "destructive move" semantic (this enables better optimization).
 By default, all objects are assumed to be **trivially movable** (i.e. using memcpy to move an object is safe).
 Most C objects (even complex structure) are trivially movable and it is a very nice property to have (enabling better optimization).
 A notable exception are intrusive objects.
 If an object is not trivially movable, it shall provide an `INIT_MOVE` method or disable the `INIT_MOVE` method entirely

 > [!NOTE]
-> Some containers may assume that the objects are always trivially movable.
+> Some containers may assume that the objects are always trivially movable (like array).
-> An `INIT_MOVE` operator shall not fail (and therefore no exception can be thrown).
 > Moved objects shall use the same memory allocator.

 * `MOVE(objd, objc)`: Set `objd` to the same state than `objc` by stealing as resources as possible from `objc` and then clear `objc` (destructor of `objc`).
 It is equivalent to calling `SET(objd,objc)` then `CLEAR(objc)` or `CLEAR(objd)` and then `INIT_MOVE(objd, objc)`.
 See `INIT_MOVE` for details and constraints.
 TBC if this operator is really needed as calling `CLEAR` then `INIT_MOVE` is what do all known implementation, and is efficient.
 * `INIT_WITH(obj, ...)`: Initialize the object `obj` with the given variable set of arguments (constructor).
 The arguments are variable and can be of different types.
 It is up to the method of the object to decide how to initialize the object based on this initialization array.
 This operator is used by the `M_LET` macro to initialize objects with their given values and this operator defines what the `M_LET` macro supports.
+It may raise asynchronous error.

 > [!NOTE]
 >In C11, you can use `API_1(M_INIT_WITH_THROUGH_EMPLACE_TYPE)` as method to automatically use the different emplace functions defined in `EMPLACE_TYPE` through a _Generic switch case.
 The `EMPLACE_TYPE` shall use the LIST format.
 See [emplace chapter](#Emplace-construction).